John Glenn: Personal life

 Glenn and Annie had two children—John David and Carolyn Ann—and two grandchildren, and remained married for 73 years until his death.

 A Freemason, Glenn was a member of Concord Lodge No. 688 in New Concord, Ohio.
-He received all his degrees in full in a Mason at Sight ceremony from the Grand Master of Ohio in 1978, 14 years after petitioning his lodge.
+He received all his degrees in full in a Freemason at sight ceremony from the Grand Master of Ohio in 1978, 14 years after petitioning his lodge.
 In 1999, Glenn became a 33rd-degree Scottish Rite Mason in the Valley of Cincinnati (NMJ).
 As an adult, he was honored as part of the DeMolay Legion of Honor by DeMolay International, a Masonic youth organization for boys.

 Glenn was an ordained elder of the Presbyterian Church.
 His religious faith began before he became an astronaut and was reinforced after he traveled in space.
 "To look out at this kind of creation and not believe in God is to me impossible", said Glenn after his second (and final) space voyage.
 He saw no contradiction between belief in God and the knowledge that evolution is "a fact" and believed evolution should be taught in schools: "I don't see that I'm any less religious that I can appreciate the fact that science just records that we change with evolution and time, and that's a fact.
 It doesn't mean it's less wondrous and it doesn't mean that there can't be some power greater than any of us that has been behind and is behind whatever is going on."